0xPolygonID/tutorials/mkdocs/docs/wallet/proof/api/prove.md

 The role of `prove()` is to generate an `JWZProof` for an Integrator to be shared with the Verifier.

-So, in the nutshell, `prove()` generates a zk proof and returns the `JWZProof` object to the integrator to be able to verify requester info from the identity with the verifier using zero-knowledge.
+Hence `prove()` generates a zk proof and returns the `JWZProof` object to the integrator to be able to verify requester info from the identity with the verifier using zero-knowledge.